Grant FAQs Applying for a research grant

 The remit is to increase ‘understanding of the underlying causes of disease, develop potential treatments and improve the quality of life of people living with neuromuscular conditions’.
 Please refer to our Research Strategy for more information.

-• Funding is available for those undertaking research in all disciplines relating to conditions which fall within the remit of Muscular Dystrophy UK conditions.
-Principal applicants must hold a contract which extends beyond the duration of the proposed grant period at an Institution approved by Muscular Dystrophy UK.
 We are only able to fund research within the UK at the present time, although international collaborations are encouraged.
-Any exceptions to this will be made known when the grant call(s) are announced – please check the apply now page for more information.
+Any exceptions to this will be made known when the grant call(s) are announced – please check the funding opportunities page for more information.

 What is the success rate for applications?

-From 2017 to 2019 the average success rate of grant applications was approximately one in four.
+From 2021 to 2023 the average success rate of grant applications was approximately one in three.

 Is it possible for an individual to hold more than one Muscular Dystrophy UK grant?

 Yes.
 Muscular Dystrophy UK does not limit the number of grants held by any individual.
-However, each applicant can only submit up to one application per grant type in a Grant Round.
+However, each applicant can only submit up to one application per grant type in each grant round.
 Multiple applications for the same grant type will not be accepted.

 Are resubmissions accepted to the Grant Round?